Namibian Constitution

 1. Definitions

-In these regulations unless the context indicates otherwise -"Stage 3 State of Emergency Regulations: Erongo Region" means Stage 3: State of Emergency - Covid-19 Regulations: Erongo Region published under Proclamation No. 32 of 6 July 2020;"specified period" means the period referred to in regulation 3 of the Stage 3: State of Emergency Regulations: Erongo Region;"restricted area" means restricted area as defined in regulation 1 of the Stage 3 State of Emergency Regulations: Erongo Region; and"State of Emergency" means the State of Emergency that was declared by the President by Proclamation No. 7 of 18 March of 2020, and which came into effect on 17 March 2020.
+In these regulations unless the context indicates otherwise -"Stage 3 State of Emergency Regulations: Erongo Region" means Stage 3: State of Emergency - Covid-19 Regulations: Erongo Region published under Proclamation No. 32 of 6 July 2020;"specified period" means the period referred to in regulation 3 of the Stage 3: State of Emergency Regulations: Erongo Region;"restricted area" means restricted area as defined in regulation 1 of the Stage 3 State of Emergency Regulations: Erongo Region; and"State of Emergency" means the State of Emergency that was declared by the President by Proclamation No. 7 of 18 March of 2020, and which came into effect on 17 March 2020.2.
+Purpose of regulations

-Part 2 – Suspension of operation of provisions of certain laws
+The purpose of these regulations is to -Part 2 – Suspension of operation of provisions of certain laws

 3. Suspension of operation of certain provisions of Magistrates’ Courts Act, 1944